smercadomx/unicorn/README-dev.md

 * Wrap the code with YUI().use(), YUI.add() or nothing depending on the module configuration.
 * Rollup creation.
-* Linting with JSHint and CSSLint.
+* Linting with JS linter (JSHint or ESLint) and CSSLint.
 * Minification for JS, CSS and i18n files.
 * Watch functionality to build on changes.